 - Authentication details: your Google Cloud credentials, your OAuth Client ID and secret, or an agent identity and credentials.
 Which authentication details you choose depend on how you want to authenticate.
 For more information, see Authenticate to MCP servers.

-For more general guidance, see Connect to remote MCP servers.
+For more general guidance, see the following resources:

 Optional security and safety configurations

-MCP introduces new security risks and considerations due to the wide variety of actions that you can take with MCP tools.
-To minimize and manage these risks, Google Cloud offers defaults and customizable policies to control the use of MCP tools in your Google Cloud organization or project.
+MCP introduces new security risks and considerations due to the wide variety of actions that you can do with the MCP tools.
+To minimize and manage these risks, Google Cloud offers default settings and customizable policies to control the use of MCP tools in your Google Cloud organization or project.

 For more information about MCP security and governance, see AI security and safety.